 (c) modify, suspend or cease the amounts payable in respect of the worker’s participation in the program if the worker fails a course requirement or does not achieve the results that, in the opinion of WorkCover WA, are required for the course to be successfully completed.

-[Section 158I inserted by No. 42 of 2004 s.
+[Section 158I inserted: No. 42 of 2004 s.
 119.]

 158J.
 When payments for programs cease